connectrpc/connectrpc.com/docs/node/using-clients.md

 Under the hood, the transports from [@connectrpc/connect-node](https://www.npmjs.com/package/@connectrpc/connect-node) use the built-in Node modules `http`, `https`, and `http2` instead of the fetch API.
-With HTTP/2, clients can use the Connect, gRPC, or gRPC-Web protocol, and call all variants of RPCs.
+With HTTP/2, clients can use the Connect, gRPC, or gRPC-Web protocol, and call all types of RPCs.
 With HTTP 1.1, the gRPC protocol and bidirectional streaming are not supported.

 ## Connect